Skip to main content

 Employment Termination Letter From an Employer

-A careful employment termination letter from an employer for confirming the decision, effective date, notice and HR next steps.
+A carefully worded employment termination letter from an employer that confirms the decision, effective date, notice and HR next steps.

 Dear [Employee Name],